Documentation

 def Burnett2019.SocialMeaningGame.toInterpGame {P V : Type} [Fintype P] [Fintype V] [DecidableEq P] [DecidableEq V] (smg : SocialMeaningGame P V) :

-Convert a Social Meaning Game to Franke's interpretation game.
+Convert a Social Meaning Game to an interpretation game ([Fra11]) on the shared signaling-game carrier.

 The mapping: